AMYSIDHU/AMYSIDHU/README.md

 ## Hi there 👋 I'm Amy 😊

-I recently completed an Information Technology Diploma in Software Development from SAIT and am currently pursuing a Bachelor’s degree in Computer Science at the University of Lethbridge.
+I recently completed an Information Technology Diploma in Software Development from SAIT and am currently pursuing a Bachelor’s degree in Computer Science at the University of Calgary.
 I am passionate about gaining hands-on experience and developing my technical skills.